 If you have suffered as a result of a medical malpractice we can help you.
 We know how devastating the consequences of clinical negligence can be.
 We understand what you're going through, and we're here to give you a voice.

-Call us for your free assessment of your case with a specialist clinical negligence solicitor.
 There are time limits for making a claim so it’s important you contact a medical accident solicitor as soon as you can.
-Find out more about the process of making a medical negligence claim here.
+Find out more about the process of how to make a medical negligence claim.

-You don’t need to pay legal fees during your case because medical negligence claims are often made on a No Win, No Fee basis.
-We offer a free assessment of your case with a specialist medical negligence solicitor.
+Medical negligence claims are often made on a No Win, No Fee basis and we offer a free assessment of your case with a specialist medical negligence solicitor.
 No Win, No Fee means you won’t pay legal fees during your case and if your claim is unsuccessful, you pay nothing.
 If your claim is successful, your legal fees will normally be recovered as part of your settlement and we guarantee that you will receive at least 75% of your compensation.
 There are various funding options available for medical negligence claims.
 We will explain the options before you start.

 Most medical negligence claims are settled under a ‘No Win No Fee’ agreement.
 This means you won’t have to pay for any legal costs, or costs associated with your claim, unless you are successful.
 If your claim is successful, the costs are paid from your compensation amount.

 Tees takes many medical negligence claims on a ‘No Win No Fee’ basis.
 Most of our claims are funded using a conditional fee agreement.
 With this arrangement, if you lose your case, it should not cost you a penny.
 If you win your case, we will recover most of the costs from the defendants.
 There may be some deductions from your compensation for costs, but we guarantee that these will be no more than 25% of the total compensation recovered.